gitter-badger/jekyll-theme-mastodon/readme.md

 ```

 ## Configuring
 This theme uses page front matter to source variables instead of `_config.yml`.
 This is so that you can create multiple profile pages.
 If you only want a single profile, the good thing here is that you can specify default values for each page's front matter via the `defaults` key.
+**Important!!** When inputting URLs, NEVER prefix them with the baseurl / project prefix unless it won't work otherwise.

 ### One-Profile
 If this isn't a enterprise-owned website or you only want a single Mastodon profile, then set `index.md`'s front matter (page-specific config values) like this: